MarwaBrian/mushrooms/README.md

 2. Dataset can be found in the file "secondary_data.csv".
 3. Check requirements in Technologies section above and download libraries if necessary.

-## 1. Data Wrangling
+## 1. Data Understanding
-Here I will work on data cleaning, handling missing values, data transformation, handling duplicates, data reshaping and other processes to ensure that I have a clean, structured, and suitable format for analysis and modeling.
+Here I loaded the data and got a brief introduction to the columns I was working with.

 ## 2. Exploratory Data Analysis (EDA)
 Here we will explore the different features of the dataset to gain a better understanding of the data.
 We will use data vizualization to uncover trends and patterns.
 We will use Feature Engineering to create new features from existing ones and perform One-Hot Encoding on categorical variables that we will require for analysis.